Jerzy Jeszke: Life and work

 Born in Bytów, he started his four-year-long studies of acting and singing at the "Studio" Danuta Baduszkowa in 1976 and completed it with honours in 1980.
-At the age of 17, he started his career in Poland (from 1976 to 1987 – musical theatre in Gdynia, State Operetta (now: Teatr Roma) in Warsaw, musical theatre in Chorzów, State Opera in Wrocław and Krynica Jan Kiepura Festival.
+At the age of 17, he started his career in Poland (from 1976 to 1987) – musical theatre in Gdynia, State Operetta (now: Teatr Roma) in Warsaw, musical theatre in Chorzów, State Opera in Wrocław and Krynica Jan Kiepura Festival.
 From 1987 until 1992 he had his first engagement outside Poland, first as a choir and single singer, from 1990 as a solo artist at the music theatre in Oberhausen, Germany, so he moved there.
 In 1992 he obtained an international diploma for an opera singer at Kammeroper Vienna.
 In 1993, as a guest at: Opera Spanga, Opera Royal de Wallonie, Opera Obihiro, Wiener Kammeroper.

-In 1994, on the occasion of the final casting lead by Sir Cameron Mackintosh in London, Jerzy Jeszke was chosen as "The Engineer" for the German première of "Miss Saigon" in Stuttgart, as first cast of this role (production: Cameron Mackintosh Ltd. and Stella Musical Company).
+In 1994, on the occasion of the final casting led by Sir Cameron Mackintosh in London, Jerzy Jeszke was chosen as "The Engineer" for the German première of "Miss Saigon" in Stuttgart, as first cast of this role (production: Cameron Mackintosh Ltd. and Stella Musical Company).

 In 1995, after the final casting organized by Sir Cameron Mackintosh in London and in Hamburg he appeared as first cast in the role of "Jean Valjean" at the German first performance of "Les Misérables" at the "Musical Theatre" in Duisburg (production: Cameron Mackintosh Ltd. and Stella Musical Company). and received Tony Award (1996, Best Musical).
 At the international gala because of the 10th anniversary of the musical "Les Misérables" which took place in 1995 at the Royal Albert Hall in London(production: Cameron Mackintosh Ltd.), he represented Germany in the same role, so did he at the opening event of the Football European-Championship's final game 1996 at the Wembley Stadium in London, where he was one of 17 world's best "Jean Valjean"-actors (production: Cameron Mackintosh Ltd.).
 He had one-year scholarship on West End London (1996).
 In 1997, he was "Jean Valjean" as a guest-star in the Polish production by Sir Cameron Mackintosh at the musical theatre in Gdynia.
-In 1997 he won the final casting lead by Roman Polanski in Vienna to the new production of the cult musical "The fearless Vampire Killers" (production: Stage Holding) under the direction of Roman Polanski.
+In 1997 he won the final casting led by Roman Polanski in Vienna to the new production of the cult musical "The fearless Vampire Killers" (production: Stage Holding) under the direction of Roman Polanski.

 From March 1998, he could have been seen as guest-star in the title role of "The Phantom of the Opera" in Hamburg.

 Later in 1998 he succeeded in "The Phantom of the Opera"-casting in Hamburg, which has been held on Broadway (New York City) by producer Harold Prince and Andrew Lloyd Webber.
 He was chosen to play the "Phantom" as first cast in this musical at the theatre "Neue Flora", Hamburg, starting in January 1999 (production: Cameron Mackintosh Ltd., Andrew Lloyd Webber's Really Useful Group and Stella Musical Company).
 He had concerts on Broadway ("Music of the Night", 1998).